Oregon Association of Independent Inns

 Carlton, Oregon, first settled by homesteaders in the 1840s, has a rich history of agriculture, logging, and, most recently, wine production.
 Download the Walking Tour and explore the history of Carlton via a self-guided tour on your mobile device.

-From R.R.
-Thompson House and The Carlton Inn explore dozens of small wineries, unique shops and wonderful restaurants in Carlton’s historic pioneer downtown.
+From The Carlton Inn explore dozens of small wineries, unique shops and wonderful restaurants in Carlton’s historic pioneer downtown.
 Lose oneself in the rich history of Oregon’s Willamette Valley on a scenic day trip from our Willamette Valley bed and breakfasts.
 I’d be remiss if I did not mention Yamhill Vineyards Bed and Breakfast.
 About 7 miles from Carlton, the innkeeper suggested the Blue Atlas Cedar for our Majestic Oregon Trees series.

 April celebrates Arbor Day and Earth Day and we’ll recognize some Magnificent Oregon Trees all month